StefanoBerlato/Bachelor-Thesis/README.md

 ![Algorithm Configuration](./repo_resources/screen2.png)

+## How to Run

 To run the code type `nodejs server.js`

-The thesis is in the "Thesis.pdf" file

-Please notice that this is an incomplete project, since the thesis verged on the creation of the interface rather than the actual implementation of the components (to be done by other students)
+> this is an incomplete project, since the thesis verged on the creation of the interface rather than the actual implementation of the components, task to be done by other students.